Do we need to conduct 100% image verification if we are not destroying the originals?

 No. However, for purposes of applying for an LGRMIF grant, School Districts and BOCES proposing to contract with a BOCES do not have to submit three quotes when the service costs over $10,000.
 Applicants must be sure to include an RFQ and the detailed quote clearly delineating individual project costs.
 In such instances, though, School Districts and BOCES are still required to comply with SED’s M/WBE goals.

 A vendor quote is a price quote provided by a vendor for a specific product or service associated with your application and proposed project.
 Generally, it is in response to a Request for Quote (RFQ), Request for Proposal (RFP), or Request for Information (RFI) that you developed.
-Upon notification of a LGRMIF grant award you are required to follow state law and locally adopted procurement policies and procedures for the acquisition of project-related products and services.
+Upon notification of an LGRMIF grant award you are required to follow state law and locally adopted procurement policies and procedures for the acquisition of project-related products and services.

 If you have a longstanding relationship with an existing vendor and your local government does not require you to re-bid for the services of this vendor periodically, then you can provide a quote from that vendor without providing two other quotes.
 Unless your government has no written procedures on procurement, your application must demonstrate compliance with these procedures by providing copies of the official procurement procedures you are following along with an explanation of how you will follow these during your proposed grants project.